Eaton Canyon Wildfire Lawyers

 California’s wildfire legacy speaks of heartbreak and loss.
 Historical records tell chilling tales:

-• The Tunnel Fire of October 1991 in Oakland Hills cut short 25 lives.
+- The Tunnel Fire of October 1991 in the Oakland Hills cut short 25 lives.

 Punitive Damages

 Victims can seek compensatory damages for financial and emotional harm.
 In some cases, they can also pursue punitive damages.
 These damages act as a spotlight.
-They reveal actions that go beyond mere negligence.
-Think malice, fraud, extreme recklessness, or deliberate harm.
+They reveal actions that go beyond mere negligence, such as malice, fraud, extreme recklessness, or deliberate harm.

-Imagine this: a wildfire ignites due to gross negligence.
+Imagine if a wildfire ignites due to gross negligence.
 For example, a utility company neglects its equipment or safety protocols.
 Here, punitive damages can serve as a stern warning to deter future carelessness.

 When electric utility companies become involved, negligence claims often become the primary focus.
 Victims may seek punitive damages when companies fail to: